Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenariorunApi.md

 <a name="deletehistoricaldataorganization"></a>
 # **DeleteHistoricalDataOrganization**
-> void DeleteHistoricalDataOrganization (string organizationId, bool? deleteUnknown = null)
+> void DeleteHistoricalDataOrganization (string organizationId)

 Delete all historical ScenarioRuns in the Organization